ydcjeff/pyurl/README.md

 - You can open them at once with `-o`
 - You can list out the updates you haven't opened yet with `-nv` and open them at once with `-o` if you want
 - You can also remove the url(s) you wish to remove with `-rm [URL(s)]`
+- You can print out the added urls with `-l`

 ## Sample